It’s no secret. Americans have a lot of stuff.

 For books or artwork in a shed, it’s vital to ensure water doesn’t leak in from the roof or floor.
 You might also need to install an air conditioning unit during warm months to maintain a manageable temperature.

-Many storage facilities offer climate-controlled spaces, but you’ll usually need to pay more for the setup.
+Many facilities offer climate-controlled storage units, but you’ll usually need to pay more for the setup.
 However if you live in an area with extreme heat or cold and are storing items that are sensitive to temperature and humidity, self-storage might be your best bet.

 “Some storage units keep your items in the dark if you are worried about damage from light,” adds Rachmany.
 “This is helpful when storing clothes, as clothes can lose their color over time when exposed to brightness.”